The Top Skills Needed in a Surplus Lines Employee

 Eagerness to Learn/Interest in Insurance

 Surplus Lines is unique – not many people outside of the industry, and even not many within, are familiar with what Surplus Lines is and how it works.
 A successful Surplus Lines employee must be willing to learn about tax laws, reporting, filing, and payment.
-To increase knowledge, it is important to seek out webinars and conferences and obtain designations.
-Taking classes outside of work will increase knowledge and confidence.
-Although it is not necessary to have a background in these areas, an interest in and a willingness to learn about insurance and tax law is definitely a plus.

 Highly Organized